jostylr/bohmian-mechanics/manuscript/introduction.md

 	- Relevant books to Bohmian mechanics
 	- Various websites on Bohmian mehcanics
 	- Advice for debaters in support of Bohmian mechanics
-* Blog: Current events in Bohmian mechanics, reviews of articles/books, and speculative ideas
-* About this website